Romulo-Moraes/rclock/README.md

     <li>Integration testing</li>
 </ul>

-The software has a documentation, the description of the documentation is a [separete topic](#development-documentation).
+The software has a documentation, the description of the documentation is a [separate topic](#development-documentation).

 # Installing the Rclock
 Here is all you need to know for installing the Rclock.